PennLINC/Reward/dsr.md

 Git Branch: master

 DSR: All BIDS valid datatypes.
 No ASL.
+Need to investigate (ask Dan) how some participants became `neffx2` and `neff2x2`.

-Next Steps: Run BOnD group to find the key-groups.
+Next Steps: Re-run grouping adjusting for echo time and voxeldim3 tolerance.
+Remove any functional data < 3 mins

 Data Narrative: `~/curation/code/DataNarrative.md`